 - Process to get questions answered between group calls

-- How to submit their work for review on group calls
+- How to submit their work, or a challenge, for review on group calls

-5) Use transition words to keep readers engrossed in your content
+5) Do this to keep readers engrossed in your content

+Adding transition words is an amazing way to quickly improve your blog writing skills.
 If you’re wondering, transitions are words and phrases that keep your readers involved.
-They engage readers to follow along with you on the message, content, or baby steps you share.
+They entice readers to continue following the message, content, or baby steps you share.

 Let me give you some examples: